3ux1n3/dotfiles/README.md

 ## Contributing

 Feel free to open issues or pull requests to improve or extend this script for your own use cases or to help others.

-## License

-You can include a license of your choice here (MIT, Apache 2.0, etc.) if you plan to share this repository publicly.